-I first biked along the NCC Experimental Farm Pathway when I arrived in Ottawa a million years ago, as my older sister lived on Fisher Avenue across the farm from the Carleton University residence I was living in.
-I’ve since travelled its length, which terminates just beyond Woodroffe Avenue.
-From this point I have always headed north where it continues as the Pinecrest Creek Pathway, however my map shows a path that turns south towards Baseline down which I have never ventured before, so this morning I set out to do so for the first time.
+I first biked along the NCC Experimental Farm Pathway when I arrived in Ottawa a few decades ago, as my older sister lived on Fisher Avenue across the farm from the Carleton University residence I was living in.
+I’ve since travelled its entire length, which terminates much further west, beyond Woodroffe Avenue.

-The fact there is a huge farm plopped in the middle of Ottawa is wonderful, but the portion of the path that passes through the centre of the farm that gives it its name is just one hi-lite to this route, as one travels through at least three distinct natural environments over the length of the path.
+The fact there is a huge farm plopped in the middle of a city is wonderful, but the portion of the path that passes through the centre of the farm that gives it its name is just one hi-lite to this route, as it travels through at least three distinct natural environments over it’s entire length.
+Here it is:

 First the farm.

 Now why, you might ask, does the path jog to one side at this location?
 Well in that spot there used to be a concrete pad filled with a huge pile of dung.
 This, after all, is a farm.
 It made for some interesting olfactory experiences as you biked by.
 The pile is gone, but the route the path took around it still remains.